samanthaming/not-fancy-voice-animate/README.md

-# Not Fancy
+# Not Fancy Voice Animate

-A simple, not fancy at all, voice command.
+A simple, not fancy at all, voice animate app.
 Animate the Totoro image with your voice!

 **Features include:**
 - Make the image respond to the corresponding voice command.